StagPython/StagPy/README.md

 This directory will have to be in your `PATH` environment variable for the `stagpy` command to be available.

+To create the global config file used by `stagpy`, run:

+    stagpy config --create

 To check that everything work fine, go to the `data` directory of the repository and run: